The Tompkins County Workers’ Center’s governing structure, usually known as a Board of Directors, is called the Leadership Team or LT

 Matt grew up and studied in southern New England, attending Northeastern University for their BS in Health Sciences.
 Studying the root causes of health disparities, Matt was drawn to sustainable agriculture and economics.
 Years of studying and working in the diverse organic farms of the Northeast led Matt to the Finger Lakes for its agricultural heritage and natural beauty.

 Matt has since included worker organizing in their praxis.
 After seeing the improvement solidarity and unionism can bring to unhealthy working conditions, they have become immersed in labor rights and organizing.
 Matt now advocates for exploited workers via the Workers’ Rights Hotline and serves on the Workers’ Center’s Leadership Team.

-Hi, my name is Laura Moulton and I am currently the co-chair for the leadership team of Tompkins County Workers Center.
+Hi, my name is Laura Cain and I am currently the co-chair for the leadership team of Tompkins County Workers Center.

 I lived here in Ithaca in my youth before my family moved out in 1977.
 I was a student at Belle Sherman and of West hill grade school (now the alternative school on Chestnut Street) and I attended Boynton Jr. High through 7th grade before moving to Cortland graduating From Cortland Jr Sr high in 1982.
 I am very happy to back here and am an active volunteer with several organizations.
 I have 3 wonderful grown children; a son and two daughters.
 I have 3 school age grandchildren, two boys and a girl.